UK says Brexit no-deal warnings are 'Project Reality', not 'Project Fear'

 “We have to make a decision on Britain’s future relationship with the EU by the end of this year and we have to be very honest with ourselves about the choices that we face.”

-In the run-up to the referendum in mid-2016 when Britons voted by 52 to 48 percent to exit the EU, the government’s predictions of dire economic consequences in the event of a ‘leave’ vote - which have not materialized - were criticized as ‘Project Fear’.
+In the run-up to the referendum in mid-2016 when Britons voted by 52 to 48 percent to exit the EU, the government’s predictions of dire economic consequences in the event of a ‘leave’ vote - which have not materialised - were criticised as ‘Project Fear’.

 Prime Minister Theresa May’s ministers have fanned out across Europe during the summer break from parliament, trying to win support for a Brexit plan that would see Britain maintain closer ties with the bloc than some had anticipated.